Semaglutide and testosterone: The science of combining therapies for men

 1. Comprehensive Blood Panel

 Before starting any medication, you need confirmed data.
 Request a panel that includes Total Testosterone, Free Testosterone, SHBG (Sex Hormone Binding Globulin), Estradiol, HbA1c (blood sugar marker), and a Lipid Panel.
-Remember the clinical thresholds: In practice, use 350 ng/dL for total or 100 pg/mL for free testosterone as decision thresholds when symptoms persist.
+Remember the clinical thresholds: In practice, use 350 ng/dL for total or 100 pg/mL for free testosterone as decision thresholds when symptoms persist, consistent with European Association of Urology guidance (Salonia et al., 2021).[5]
 See our guide on the Comprehensive Blood Panel for more details.

 2. The Protocol Strategy

-If you qualify for both, most specialists will stagger the start dates.
-You might begin testosterone replacement first to stabilize energy and mood for 4–6 weeks.
-Once your levels are optimized, semaglutide is introduced at a low dose (typically 0.25 mg weekly) to begin weight management.
-This helps isolate side effects—if you feel nausea, you know it is the semaglutide, not the testosterone.
+If you qualify for both, some specialists stagger start dates to improve tolerability and clarify side effects.
+For example, a clinician may begin testosterone replacement first to stabilize energy and mood for 4 to 6 weeks, then introduce semaglutide at a low dose (often 0.25 mg weekly) for weight management.
+This can help isolate side effects.
+If you feel nausea, it is more likely related to semaglutide than testosterone.

 Myth vs Fact